 Here is a list of a few religions you'll be able to find in Portugal:

-- Catholicism & Christianity
+- Catholicism and Christianity;

-- Judaism
+- Judaism;

-- Islam
+- Islam;

-- Hinduism & Sikhism
+- Hinduism & Sikhism;

-- Atheism
+- Atheism;

-- Agnosticism
+- Agnosticism.

-Gender and LGBTQ inclusion in Portugal
+Gender and LGBTQ+ inclusion in Portugal

 Since 2004, the Constitution of Portugal has prohibited any form of discrimination based on sexual orientation.
-Portugal has become, ever since, one of the only countries in the world to establish in its Constitution a ban on discrimination based on sexual orientation.
+Portugal has become, ever since, one of the only countries in the world to establish in its constitution a ban on discrimination based on sexual orientation.

 Same-sex marriage in Portugal has been legalized since 2010, and same-sex unions have been recognized by the state since the end of 1999/early 2000s.
 The country's law protects people from discrimination, and it extends to different areas such as visa issues, inheritance, and all other legal matters.